For Extraordinary Men.

 I met a man that said he used Dawn (not Dove.
 Dawn.
 The dish soap) as a body wash.
 I wish this utter lack of personal hygiene was limited to this atrocity, but it’s not.
 Only 20% of straight men have a skincare routine, and less than half wash their faces at all.

 When a man does use skincare, stats show that a woman generally buys his hygiene supplies.
-Using this research, we targeted both men and women by showcasing how attractive it is when a man has his skin together.
+This insight led us to target both men and women, because everyone needs to know how sexy it is when a man has his skin together.

 A Box for Bachelors